Post-click is the practice of engaging visitors after they click an advertisement. When I joined Samsung Ads, the product was at

 Ad Video Player Ending Screen

-abandon rate decreased by 42%.
+and the abandon rate decreased by 15%.

-We helped advertisers maximize brand engagement to drive useful results.
+Beyond that, we helped advertisers maximize brand engagement to drive useful results.
 Last year, we increased traffic to an automotive brand

 site by 4.4x, adding incremental reach and efficiency to TV and digital advertising.